Liam Kirk (ice hockey): Arizona Coyotes

 On 18 June 2021, Kirk signed a three-year, entry-level contract with the Coyotes.
 On 28 July 2021, the Coyotes officially announced Kirk was signed to a three-year, entry-level contract with the club, becoming the first English born and trained player to sign an NHL contract.

 He started the 2021–22 season in the AHL with the Coyotes' affiliate, the Tucson Roadrunners.
-Kirk played in eight matches, scoring two goals and three points, before suffering a season-ending knee injury in November 2021.
+Kirk played in eight games, scoring two goals and three points, before suffering a season-ending knee injury in November 2021.

 Returning to health for the 2022–23 season, Kirk continued his tenure in the AHL with the Tucson Roadrunners.
 Serving mostly as a healthy scratch and featuring in just a solitary game with the Roadrunners, Kirk was reassigned by the Coyotes to the secondary affiliate Atlanta Gladiators of the ECHL.
 Kirk registered 5 goals and 11 points through 15 games with the Gladiators before accepting a loan assignment from the Coyotes to return to Europe, joining Finnish top-flight club Mikkelin Jukurit of the Liiga, for the remainder of the season on 29 December 2022.